MichalOpoka/ecfr/cfr/title-42-Public-Health/chapter-IV-Centers-Medicare-amp-Medicaid-Services-Department-Health-Human-Services/subchapter-G-Standards-Certification/part-495-Standards-Electronic-Health-Record-Technology-Incentive-Program/subpart-D-Requirements-Specific-Medicaid-Program/section-495.316.md

 ##### § 495.316 State monitoring and reporting regarding activities required to receive an incentive payment. #####

-Link to an amendment published at 83 FR 41711, Aug.
-17, 2018.

 (a) Subject to § 495.332 the State is responsible for tracking and verifying the activities necessary for a Medicaid EP or eligible hospital to receive an incentive payment for each payment year, as described in § 495.314.

-(b) Subject to § 495.332, the State must submit a State Medicaid HIT Plan to CMS that includes -
+(b) Subject to § 495.332, the State must submit a State Medicaid HIT Plan to CMS that includes—

 (1) A detailed plan for monitoring, verifying and periodic auditing of the requirements for receiving incentive payments, as described in § 495.314; and